Dmry/crypt-backup/README.md

 ### Kill when daemonized:
 `ps -ef | grep dmcrypt`

 The second number is the PID.
-Kill the process:
-`sudo kill <pid>`
+Kill the process using `sudo kill <pid>`

 # Restore backup